 - Amsterdam: 6 luxury hotels where you may bump into pop stars and other celebrities at breakfast

 This article is dedicated to my dear friend Joyce from Hong Kong.
 Unfortunately she was not able to travel to Amsterdam this week due to the Corona (COVID-19) travel ban.
-I am hoping that she will be able to come over early 2021.
-Sure, the weather will be different than in June, but winter days in Amsterdam certainly have their charm.
-And who knows you will be lucky?
-Some winter days are bright and sunny, crocuses coming out, perhaps some snowflakes?
-With this article I wanted to show that a trip to Amsterdam can be fun anytime, regardless the weather conditions.
+I am hoping that she will be able to come over another time, regardless the weather.

 I hope you will enjoy the wonderful city Amsterdam regardless the weather.
 The city where I studied and where part of my friends and family live.
 Obviously, most of the things mentioned in this article can be done with sunny weather too.
 Sure, you could also decide to stay in bed and get room service all day.
 Up to you!
 Should you have any further questions or remarks, let me know by filling out below form.